creativepaintingandstenciling/creativepaintingandstenciling/README.md

 CPS
 ===

-Complete site rewrite for my moms painting/stenciling company, Creative Painting and Stenciling by Jeanette.
+Complete site rewrite for my moms painting/stenciling company - Creative Painting and Stenciling by Jeanette.

-Developed using AngularJS, Bootstrap, and jQuery.
+Developed using AngularJS, Bootstrap, and jQuery